neosiae/qstate/README.md

 Options object

-- **exclude**

-Array of names
+- **exclude** - Array of names.
 Add names of elements that need to be excluded

 > **Return value**